Local Cuisine

 Travel should taste as good as it looks.

 You set out to learn how to explore regional cuisine with confidence.
-Now you have the complete toolkit to turn every meal into a meaningful part of your journey—not just a stop between attractions.
+Now you’ve got the complete toolkit to turn every meal into a meaningful part of your journey.
+Not just a stop between attractions, actually part of the story.

 About The Author